Cocos Scuba Diving

 No it is not.
 Cocos Island is a destination for experienced divers with a degree of confidence and fitness.
 There may be considerable current and surge in some areas.
 Drift dives are common.
 The marine creatures can be big, plentiful and in-your-face.
 For these reasons, divers need to have a reasonable level of experience.

-There are other factors that suggest scuba divers ought to have earned their stripes before any Cocos Island dive trip.
-Thermoclines, heavy rain on the surface and a 30+ hour boat crossing from the Costa Rican mainland are not elements that an Open Water student would expect to be part of their early dive training.
+There are other factors that suggest scuba divers ought to have earned their stripes before any Cocos Island liveaboard trip.
+Thermoclines, heavy rain on the surface and a 30+ hour boat crossing from the Costa Rican mainland are not elements that an Open Water student would expect to be part of their early scuba training.

 What is the crossing like?